theevo/CategorySwiper/Discovery-tree.md

 ## UI

 - Swipeable Cards
     - SwipeableCardsView
+        - stack the cards
-        - make the CardView look like a card
+        - ✅ make the CardView look like a card
-            - inject size
+            - ✅ inject size
             - ✅ add shadow and radius
         - rename Deck?
         - ✅ inject array of TransactionViewModels